How to choose the right agent

 There are also other review sites including Google, that will rate and review the performance of agents.

 It is possible to sell your property privately, but there are significant risks attached.
-For most people, selling a home is the biggest and most important transaction they will ever make and most of us will only do it once every 7 years on average.
+For most people, selling a home is the biggest and most important transaction they will ever make and most of us will only do it once every seven years on average.

 Using professionals for each part of the process will provide you with expert knowledge and the right legal protection.
 Selling your home can be an emotional experience and having a professional to guide you will ensure you make the best of the opportunity.
 Making a mistake could be expensive and time-consuming.